Kanye West Returns to Twitter With Lamar Odom on His Mind

 "My favorite moment of walking into MSG to play Saint Pablo, I used to go to the hospital and play Lamar the album when he was learning to walk and talk again," he shared on Twitter with a photo of the duo.
 "Then we walked into the arena together."

-Back in February 2016, Lamar made his first public appearance since his near-fatal drug overdose.
+Back in February 2016, Lamar made his first public appearance since his near-fatal drug overdose in Las Vegas.
 The event he chose was Kanye's Yeezy Season 3 show.

 E!
-News also previously learned that the former NBA player was able to listen to Kanyes's new music as he recovered.
+News also previously learned that the former NBA player was able to listen to Kanye's new music as he recovered.

 "We did visit Lamar today, and we played him his new album," Kim Kardashian shared in an Instagram video from Thanksgiving.
 "And then when he was done I said, 'Did you like the music?' and he said, 'Loved it!'"